iOS OCR quick start guide

-- Please modify Sources/OCRDemoClient.m before running the program.
-You need to provide your credentials to connect to Cloud OCR server.
+- Provide your credentials to connect to Cloud OCR server in the Sources/OCRDemoClient.m file.
 Set kApplicationID and kPassword constants and remove the line marked #error.

 #error Provide Application ID and Password static NSString const * kApplicationID = @"<#your application id#>"; static NSString const * kPassword = @"<#your application password#>";

 - The sample is pre-configured to recognize English texts.
 If you recognize text in other language, you need to change the behaviour using kRecognitionLanguages and kExportFormat constants in Sources/OCRMainViewController.m.